 Traffic engineering is a very important aspect in networking research.
-Its objective is to distribute the offered traffic load evenly across the network such that network resources are optimally utilized.
+The objective of traffic engineering is to distribute the offered traffic load evenly across the network such that network resources are optimally utilized.
 In current Internet, IP traffic is mapped onto the network by standard routing protocols.
-When routing the traffic, the routing algorithms used in these routing protocols do not take into account current network conditions and Quality of Service(QoS) constraints.
+However, these routing protocols normally do not take into account current network conditions and Quality of Service(QoS) constraints.
 As a result, the routing generated by these algorithms tend to generate a highly uneven mapping of traffic.
-Some links may get very congested since most of traffic go through it and the other may be underutilized.
-This has been observed in many traffic measurements[5, 8].
+That is, some links may get very congested and the other may be consistently underutilized.

-Suppose the offered traffic load in a network is defined by a demand matrix, where the row index represents the source, the column index the destination and the element of the matrix the offered load from the source to the destination.
-Such demand matrix can be obtained through network measurement.
+Suppose the offered traffic load in a network is defined by a demand matrix, where the row index represents the source, the column index is the destination and the element of the matrix is the offered load from the source to the destination.
+The demand matrix can be obtained through network measurement or estimation.
 A routing algorithm will decides the network path taken by the traffic from a source to a destination.
 In this way, the traffic load represented by the demand matrix is mapped to the network.
-Open Shortest Path First(OSPF) is the de facto standard routing protocol for intra-domain traffic, i.e., the traffic transfered within the same network domain.
-OSPF is a topology-driven routing protocol and does not consider Quality of Service constraints in routing decision.
-In OSPF, each network link is assigned with a link weight and the traffic is routed from source to destination along the path with the minimum total link weight.
+Open Shortest Path First(OSPF) is the de facto standard routing protocol for the intra-domain traffic, i.e., the traffic transfered within the same network domain.
+In OSPF algorithm, each network link is assigned with a link weight and the routing decision is completely based on the values of the link weights i.e., it routes the traffic from source to destination through the path with the minimum total link weight.
+Traditionally, the link weights in OSPF are set heuristically without considering QoS requirements.
+With the knowledge of the demand matrix, the OSPF link weights can be tuned to achieve traffic engineering objectives.
+This tuning problem has been demonstrated to be NP-hard [31] can be tackled with a black-box optimization approach.